 and a revised Political Declaration

-If the Withdrawal Agreement comes into effect, a transition period will commence.
-The UK will continue, for the purposes of the movement of goods, as if it were a full EU Member State until the end of that transition period.
-The transition period will end on 31 December 2020 or may be extended up to 31 December 2022 if agreed by the EU and the UK.
+This means the UK will continue, for the purposes of the movement of goods, as if it were a full EU Member State until the end of the transition period.
+The transition period is due to end on 31 December 2020, however it may be extended up to 31 December 2022 if agreed by the EU and the UK.